 - Three In Cryptid short stories by Seanan McGuire feature Antimony, the younger sister of Verity and Alex Price, aka "Final Girl": "Blocked" (2013), "Bad Dream Girl" (2014), and "Jammed" (2015).
 The first story, rather significantly, blends the rules of flat and banked track derby but happen on a flat track; later ones are written more like flat track derby (Antimony's league, the Silver Screams, plays in the former Northwestern Division of the Women's Flat Track Derby Association as of "Bad Dream Girl," which was presumably written before the regional division structure was replaced by the current ranked division structure; while it seems to stand in for the Rose City Rollers, its theme is very different).

-- Whip It, starring Ellen Page, is the forerunner of the "modern" roller derby movie.
+- Whip It, starring Elliot Page, is the forerunner of the "modern" roller derby movie.
 It functioned, effectively, as a multi-million-dollar ad campaign for a sport that many people were unaware still existed, and helped fuel a significant expansion of roller derby.

 - Rollerball is this trope on speed and turned into a futuristic Blood Sport.